 Sale of substantial additional amounts of Common Shares in the public market could have an adverse effect on the price of the Common Shares.
 The Company had 2,591,014 Common Shares issued and outstanding on March 25, 1996, of which 1,983,261 shares are presently freely transferable without restriction under the Securities Act of 1933, as amended (the "Act").
-In addition, the Common Shares issuable upon the exercise of the Underwriter's Warrants will also be freely transferable without restriction under the Act.
+In addition, the Common Shares offered and sold by the Selling Shareholders through this Prospectus and the Common Shares issuable upon the exercise of the Warrants and Underwriter's Warrants will also be freely transferable without restriction under the Act.
 The remaining 607,753 Common Shares outstanding at such date are eligible for sale under Rule 144 under the Act.
 See "SHARES ELIGIBLE FOR FUTURE SALE."